36 Hours in Dayton, Ohio

 Beer break @ 5 p.m.

 Two of the best breweries in Dayton, a major player in the craft beer scene, sit just a few blocks apart.
-At Dayton Beer Company, the first to open (in 2010), you can sip your Hawthorne Hill hefeweizen in a “European-style beer hall” or listen to live music in the festive outdoor beer garden.
-Fans of Warped Wing, brewing since 2014, love the imaginative beers, like Ermal’s Belgian-style cream ale, and pack the industrial warehouse taproom where garage doors open wide when the weather allows.
+At Dayton Beer Company, you can sip your Hawthorne Hill hefeweizen in a "European-style beer hall" or listen to live music in the festive outdoor beer garden.
+Fans of Warped Wing love the imaginative beers, like Ermal's Belgian-style cream ale, and pack the industrial warehouse taproom where garage doors open wide when the weather allows.

 Do the District @ 6 p.m.

-The city’s oldest neighborhood, once a collection of declining 19th-century mansions, now boasts a rep as hipster central.
-Most of the action in The Oregon District centers on 5th Street, where locally-owned shops and chef-driven restaurants create buzz.
-Check out Eclectic Essentials for clothes and housewares, Brim on Fifth for hats and accessories, Bonnett’s Book Store for used books and disheveled charm, Heart Mercantile for locally-made (and sometimes edgy) gifts and crafts, and Omega Music for tunes on vinyl and concert posters.
-For something different, catch an indie/art film at The Neon or a comic at Wiley’s Comedy Joint.
+The city's oldest neighborhood, once a collection of declining 19th-century mansions, now boasts a rep as hipster central.
+Most of the action in The Oregon District centers on 5th Street, where locally owned shops and chef-driven restaurants create buzz.
+Check out Brim on Fifth for hats and accessories, Bonnett's Book Store for used books and disheveled charm, Heart Mercantile for locally made (and sometimes edgy) gifts and crafts, and Omega Music for tunes on vinyl and concert posters.
+For something different, catch an indie/art film at The Neon or a comic at Wiley's Comedy Joint.

-Take advantage of the Oregon District’s abundance of bars and nightclubs, some lively and others laid-back, before calling it a night.
-For a middle-ground choice try The Trolley Stop, a tavern dating to 1839 that morphs from restaurant to live music club on weekend nights and throws in an upstairs pool table and backyard patio for good measure.
+The Trolley Stop, a tavern dating to 1839, dishes solid comfort food like red beans and rice, burgers with locally raised beef and chicken salad sandwiches.
+It morphs from restaurant to live music club on weekend nights and throws in an upstairs pool table and backyard patio for good measure.

-Walk off those pancakes at Carillon Historical Park, 65 acres of riverside greenspace designed by the Olmsted brothers of Central Park fame.
-Here you’ll find the 151-foot Deeds Carillon, where 57 bells play three times a day (10 a.m., 2 p.m. and 5 p.m.).
+Walk off that brunch at Carillon Historical Park, 65 acres of riverside greenspace designed by the Olmsted brothers of Central Park fame.
+Here you'll find the 151-foot, 57-bell Deeds Carillon; check website for concert schedule.

-The park’s museum complex (open at noon on Sunday) includes both historic and replica buildings that touch on many facets of Dayton’s history.
-At the John W. Berry, Sr., Wright Brothers Aviation Center, you can see the original 1905 Wright Flyer III.
+The park's museum complex (open at noon on Sunday) includes both historic and replica buildings that touch on many facets of Dayton's history; see the original 1905 Wright Flyer III.

 More information: daytoncvb.com